manifesting-ba/google-ads/README.md

 Insights and recommendations are provided on the following key areas:
 - Ad Performance Analysis: Evaluation of ROAS, CTR, and CVR to determine campaign efficiency.
 - Time-Based Performance: Identifying weekday and monthly patterns through CTR, CVR, and ROAS to uncover seasonality and guide budget allocation.
-- Audience & Device Trends: Understanding how different devices and keywords contribute to campaign outcomes (ROAS, CTR, CVR).
+- Keyword & Device Trends: Understanding how different devices and keywords contribute to campaign outcomes (ROAS, CTR, CVR).

 The SQL queries used to inspect and clean the data for this analysis can be found here